Boiling maple sap in your backyard is not hard – and it’s VERY rewarding! Do it once and you’ll be hooked!

 After the fire is hot, I place the 4″ deep steam pans on top and fill them with sap.
 When we boil down, we usually have 25-45 gallons.
 I pour enough sap in to fill up those 3 pans, and this normally takes about 8 gallons.
 We keep a metal strainer nearby so we can pour the sap through that and get out anything larger that is in it like bits of dirt or a blade of grass, etc.

-Once the pans are full, it will take some time to get them good and boiling.
+Once the pans are full, it will take some time to get them to a rolling boil.
 They go through a process of starting to gather tiny bubbles and a little foam on top and steaming.
-If you keep the fire nice and hot, it will start to boil the sap.
+If you keep a hot fire, it will start to boil the sap.
 From here on out, you’ll want to keep the fire stoked and the pans full.
 This process normally takes us 8-12 hours depending on the amount of sap we have.
 We like to stay on top of it so it doesn’t slow down the process.

 6. Refill pans and stoke fire every 20 minutes or so for the first few hours